 Of course he’d have what he needs to Know.
 Even when the Family had first broken into this World, Ella would have made sure there were tools left here for any willing to Know.
 It was one of the rules of her Form.
 Ella could no more deny Seth the tools to Know than Seth could cause an apple to fall up into space.

 Seth ties one end of the rope around the tree and the other around his waist and walks back to the edge of the cliff.
 The rope lets him walk somehow.
 Lets him pass under the oppressive Evil of this place.

 There is a schism a few feet away from the ledge.
 A place where the top half of the World seems slightly out of line with the bottom half.
-Like an image had been cut in two on a computer and put back together haphazardly.
+Like an image that had been cut in two on a computer and put back together haphazardly.
 A crease in all of existence.
 A cut.